victoriasuarez97/RenandStimpy_VSCodeTheme/README.md

 ## Color choices 🎨

 So, here is the thing.
 I said that I wanted to follow some color palette but.. after I decided that I would do that, I didn't know where to start.
 I had seen that Ren & Stimpy colors are pretty much always the same.
 So to make it a little more interesting, I decided to use a color palette from a particular character from the show, per language.
 Therefore, I used Stimpy's color palette for HTML, Ren's color palette for Javascript and Mr. Toast Man for CSS.
+The colors chosen for the editor, menu, inputs, buttons, etc. were chosen following Space Madness aesthetic.
-Languages were particularly chose to work on a React Project, BUT this is an open source repo, with MIT License so:
+Languages were particularly chosen to work on a React Project, BUT this is an open source repo, with MIT License so:

 ## The Idea

-If you want to contribute to this _idea_, and choose a particular character and make the palette for another language you want, I dont know...
+If you want to contribute to this *idea*, and choose a particular character and make the palette for another language you want, I dont know...
 Python, Typescript, C#, Sass, you name it: Please, feel free to do it! ⚡ The more languages we cover, the more people will get to use this theme.

 Okay, that's it for now.
 Enjoy ❤️